-All you need to know about bike servicing
+All you need to know about how to do a bike service yourself

 When you own any piece of equipment that has some kind of mechanical parts then it will eventually have to be serviced or even repaired at some point, particularly with a bicycle.
 Bike service is very important, and it’s not only available in the bike shop.
 Take a look at some useful tips to get you started…